NVIDIA/TensorRT-LLM/examples/quantization/README.md

-# AMMO Installation Guide
+# TensorRT-LLM Quantization Toolkit Installation Guide

-## What's AMMO?
+## Introduction

-NVIDIA AMMO (AlgorithMic Model Optimization) is a model optimization toolkit used in TensorRT-LLM for quantization.

 This document introduces:

-- The steps to install AMMO.
+- The steps to install the TensorRT-LLM quantization toolkit.
 - The Python APIs to quantize the models.

 The detailed LLM quantization recipe is distributed to the README.md of the corresponding model examples.